vitalyzed/CRM-Systems-Cloud-Integration/README.md

 users = all_users.json()

 ```
+##### Larger outlook in data structures
 After calling the API endpoint, you'll get a json with the data.
-As I've mentioned, my goal would be to create a data warehouse in Google BigQuery using snowflake schema.
+As I've mentioned, my goal would be to create a data warehouse in Google BigQuery using Snowflake schema.
-In order to achieve that Its important to keep in mind the general joins as well as micro-joins, dim and fact tables.
+In order to achieve that It's important to keep in mind the general joins as well as micro-joins, dim and fact tables.

-Another important notion is that you'll have to consider both the design document provided by the department asking for the data in its de normilized form or even a graph but aloso, as a data developer, I had to consider the other data warehouse in my data lake that I will have to use in order to get the appropreate result. i.e, to determin ont only joins within (Intra) the Piano.io json results (in tabular form) but inter-DWH sometimes cross-projects DWH.
+Another important notion is that you'll have to consider both the design document provided by the department asking for the data in its de-normalized form or even a graph but also, as a data developer, I had to consider the other data warehouse in my data lake that I will have to use in order to get the appropriate result. i.e, to determine not only joins within (Intra) the Piano.io json results (in tabular form) but inter-DWH and sometimes cross-projects DWH.

-In the bellow example, I'm adding a method to my `GetPianoData` Class based on the above points.
+In the below example, I'm adding a method to my `GetPianoData` Class based on the above points.
 ```python
 def pianoGetUsers(self):
         all_users = requests.post(self.call_Urls["all_users"],